 Sample-evoked ventral occipitotemoral ROI.
 In the sample-evoked VOT ROI, stimulus feature reconstructions were markedly superior for direction than for color.
-For direction, a model that was trained on TR 4 (i.e., the volume collected from 5-6 sec after sample onset, when the sample-evoked BOLD response was expected to be maximal (c.f., Figure 1.C.)) yielded a robust reconstruction when tested at that same TR (with leave-one-run-out k-fold cross validation).
-Furthermore, sweeping this model across all 12 TRs of the trial yielded reliable reconstructions spanning from the first TR of the delay period through to the second TR after the response window, thereby demonstrating robust cross-temporal generalization, and indicating that stimulus direction was represented, in part, with a perceptual neural code throughout the trial (Figure 4.A.).
-The same qualitative pattern of reconstruction was observed when this process was repeated with a model trained on data from TR 6, which was intended to capture signal primarily attributable to delayperiod processing (Figure 4.B.)
-Finally, direction reconstruction was achieved at all but the TR preceding sample presentation when a model was trained at tested at each TR (i.e., "along the diagonal" of a cross-temporal matrix, Figure 4.C.).
-For color, an IEM could be successfully trained at TR 4, but did not generalize to any other TRs (Figure 4.D.), and one trained at TR 6 generalized to TRs 5 and 8 (Figure 4.E.).
-When models were trained and tested at each TR, the reconstruction of color information was successful for only a subset of TRs associated with the perception/encoding and retention of color information, as well as for TRs during the ITI that followed the probe (Figure 4.F).
-Although one might expect poorer IEM reconstruction for the stimulus feature that was remembered less well (i.e., color recall was inferior to direction recall), it could also be the case that the reconstruction of neural representations of color would have been more robust had we attempted to optimize for IEM the plane of the slice through CIE space that we selected to generate our stimuli.
-Additionally, our method does not allow us to know the extent to which verbalization may have contributed to color WM performance, a possibility that would not be expected to produce robust IEM in VOT ROI.
+For direction, a model that was trained on TR 4 (i.e., the volume collected from 5 to 6 sec after sample onset, when the sample-evoked BOLD response was expected to be maximal; cf. Figure 1C) yielded a robust reconstruction when tested at that same TR (with leave-one-run-out k-fold cross-validation).
+Furthermore, sweeping this model across all 12 TRs of the trial yielded reliable reconstructions spanning from the first TR of the delay period through to the second TR after the response window, thereby demonstrating robust cross-temporal generalization and indicating that stimulus direction was represented, in part, with a perceptual neural code throughout the trial (Figure 4A).
+The same qualitative pattern of reconstruction was observed when this process was repeated with a model trained on data from TR 6, which was intended to capture signal primarily attributable to delay period processing (Figure 4B) Finally, direction reconstruction was achieved at all but the TR preceding sample presentation when a model was trained and tested at each TR (i.e., "along the diagonal" of a cross-temporal matrix; Figure 4C).
+For color, an IEM could be successfully trained at TR 4 but did not generalize to any other TRs (Figure 4D), and one trained at TR 6 generalized to TR 5 and TR 8 (Figure 4E).
+When models were trained and tested at each TR, the reconstruction of color information was successful for only a subset of TRs associated with the perception/encoding and retention of color information, as well as for TRs during the ITI that followed the probe (Figure 4F).
+Although one might expect poorer IEM reconstruction for the stimulus feature that was remembered less well (i.e., color recall was inferior to direction recall), it could also be the case that the reconstruction of neural representations of color